 Crypto pools are Curve pools holding assets with different prices.
 Curve core originally was pegged assets but a new type of AMM allows for extremely efficient trading and low risks of non-pegged assets.

-Crypto pools use liquidity more effectively by concentrating most of it at current prices.
-As trades happen, the pool can change what it considers the price in order to move the highest liquidity region without creating losses for the pool.
+Crypto pools use liquidity more effectively by concentrating it at current prices.
+As trades happen, the pool readjusts its internal price to the highest liquidity region without creating losses for the pool.
 Crypto pools also have variable fees which can range between 0.04% and 0.40%.

 Becoming a liquidity provider in a Curve Crypto pool is in all ways similar to stable pools.
 You will gain exposure and risks to all assets in the pools.
 You can deposit one or all the coins in the pool.
 Always be sure to check the bonus/slippage warning box.